-Jussie Smollett Pleads Not Guilty To Charges He Faked Brutal Attack Against Himself
+Jussie Smollett Pleads Not Guilty To Charges He Faked Attack Against Himself

 Smollett, meanwhile, vehemently defended himself against what his legal team — in a statement last month — called "an organized law enforcement spectacle that has no place in the American legal system."

 "There has been a lot of misinformation in this case that's been presented as fact and evidence against Mr. Smollett that is demonstrably false," his attorney Tina Glandian said after a hearing Tuesday in Chicago, as her client walked quickly past the media scrum.
 "We welcome cameras in the courtroom so that members of the media can see the actual evidence — and what we feel is actually going to be a lack of evidence — against Mr. Smollett.
-And we look forward to complete transparency and the truth coming out"
+And we look forward to complete transparency and the truth coming out."

 The actor's colleagues on Empire wasted little time in responding to the allegations.
 In a statement released just a day after his arrest, the show's producers said that they "care about him deeply" and that they were placing "trust in the legal system as the process plays out."